Shalyne-K/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Print effective user_name of current user
+Print all groups user is part of